Android Auto

-Android Auto is a mobile app developed by Google to mirror features of an Android device, such as a smartphone, on a car's dashboard information and entertainment head unit.
+Android Auto is a mobile app developed by Google to mirror features of a smartphone (or other Android device) on a car's dashboard information and entertainment head unit.

 Once an Android device is paired with the car's head unit, the system can mirror some apps on the vehicle's display.
 Supported apps include GPS mapping and navigation, music playback, SMS, telephone, and Web search.
 The system supports both touchscreen and button-controlled head units.
 Hands-free operation through voice commands is available and recommended to reduce driver distraction.

 Android Auto is part of the Open Automotive Alliance, a joint effort of 28 automobile manufacturers, with Nvidia as tech supplier, available in 36 countries.

 Functionality

 Android Auto is software that can be utilized from an Android mobile device, acting as a master to a vehicle's dashboard head unit.
 Once the user's Android device is connected to the vehicle, the head unit will serve as an external display for the Android device, presenting supported software in a car-specific user interface provided by the Android Auto app.
 In Android Auto's first iterations, the device was required to be connected via USB to the car.

 For some time, starting in November 2016, Google added the option to run Android Auto as a regular app on an Android device, which allowed the choice to use Android Auto simply on a personal phone or tablet, as opposed to on a compatible automotive head-unit.
 This app was decommissioned in June 2022 in favor of a Driving Mode built into the Google Assistant app.